-According to UBOs (2003), the informal sector is that sector which comprises of all sorts of small and medium businesses usually with self-employed activities, with or without hired labor.
+According to UBOs (2003), the informal sector is that sector which comprises of all sorts of small and micro businesses usually with self-employed activities, with or without hired labor.
 They operate with low levels of organization, low capital and low technology and often on temporary basis.
 The informal sector is gaining prominence in Uganda and according to UNHS (2005/06), about 2.2 million households operated a non-crop farming informal businesses employing about 4.4 million people.

-2.2.1 Small scale and medium enterprises and their contributions enterprises is one which independently owned and operated and not so dominant in its field of operation UNHS (2005/2006).
+2.1.1 Small scale and medium enterprises and their contributions

+There is no universally accepted definition of a small and medium business (Opio 2006).
+However, definitions of small and medium business are usually based on the number of employees and turn over as well as total investment of the business.
+A small scale enterprises is one which independently owned and operated and not so dominant in its field of operation UNHS (2005/2006).
 The report further emphasizes that this enterprise takes into account the examples of retail shops, taxi owners and operators, Boda-boda cyclists, carpentry workshops, mental works, clay products, maize mills, hair saloon, bar and restaurants among others.
 Further, the number of small and medium enterprises grew by about 11% between 2002 and 2006.